somkant39/IMDb-Clone/README.md

 # IMDb-Clone
-This is the app which is made using HTML, CSS and Vanilla JavaScript.
+This is the app which is built using HTML, CSS and Vanilla JavaScript.